Is wave-particle objectivity compatible with determinism and locality?: Abstract

-{\bf Wave-particle duality, superposition and entanglement are among the most counterintuitive aspects of quantum theory \cite{qf1,peres}.
-Their clash with classical intuition motivated construction of hidden variable (HV) theories designed to remove or explain these ``strange" quantum features, and contributed to the development of quantum technologies \cite{peres,qinfo1,qinfo2}.
-These technologies enable experiments with quantum controlling devices \cite{qcon1,it11}, allowing, e.g., a freedom in temporal ordering of the control and detection and forcing modification \cite{it11,qcomp,qur-comp} of the complementarity principle \cite{bohr}.
-Here we study the entanglement-assisted delayed-choice experiment \cite{ijt11,kaiser12} and show that, in the absence of superluminal communication, realism (defined as a property of photons being either particles or waves, but not both) is incompatible with determinism, even if the HV theory satisfying one of these properties reproduces quantum predictions.
-Our analysis does not use inequalities and is robust against experimental inefficiencies.
-We outline an experimental design that will be used to test our results.}
+Wave-particle duality, superposition and entanglement are among the most counterintuitive features of quantum theory.
+Their clash with our classical expectations motivated hidden-variable (HV) theories.
+With the emergence of quantum technologies we can test experimentally the predictions of quantum theory {\em versus} HV theories and put strong restrictions on their key assumptions.
+Here we study an entanglement-assisted version of the quantum delayed-choice experiment and show that the extension of HV to the controlling devices only exacerbates the contradiction.
+We compare HV theories that satisfy the conditions of objectivity (a property of photons being either particles or waves, but not both), determinism, and local independence of hidden variables with quantum mechanics.
+Any two of the above conditions are compatible with it.
+The conflict becomes manifest when all three conditions are imposed and persists for any non-zero value of entanglement.
+We propose an experiment to test our conclusions.

-The introduction of quantum controlling devices into well-known {\em gedanken} experiments provides new insight into quantum foundations \cite{it11}.
-A familiar example, Wheeler's delayed-choice experiment (WDC) \cite{wheeler_wz, leggett, exp_dc} demonstrates wave-particle duality (Figure \ref{P1wdc}).
-The delayed-choice experiment with quantum control (Figure \ref{EPR_QDC}a) also highlights the complexity of space-time ordering of events, once parts of the experimental set-up become quantum systems \cite{it11, kaiser12}.
-The quantum-controlled delayed-choice experiment has been recently implemented in several different systems \cite{qdc_NMR1, qdc_NMR2, qdc_optics, qcomp, job, kaiser12}.
-A logical development is to ensure the quantumness of the controlling device either by means of a Bell-type test \cite{job} or directly by using an entangled ancilla \cite{kaiser12, ijt11}.
+Quantum mechanics is proverbially counterintuitive \cite{qf1,peres}.
+For many years thought experiments were used to dissect its puzzling properties, while hidden variable (HV) models strived to explain, or even to remove them \cite{qf1,peres,branyan,eng13}.
+The development of quantum technologies \cite{qinfo1,qinfo2} enabled us not only to perform several former {\it gedanken} experiments \cite{qf1,peres}, but also to devise new ones \cite{sew,qbohrein,qcon1,qcon2,it11}.
+One can gain new insights into quantum foundations by introducing quantum controlling devices \cite{qcon2,it11,six14} into well-known experiments.
+This has led, for example, to a reinterpretation \cite{it11,qcomp,qur-comp} of Bohr's complementarity principle \cite{bohr}.